 “To have a model that so accurately reproduces the physical appearance in line with the observational data, without setting out to do this, is rather extraordinary.

 “We were also fortunate to be able to apply data to our models from the ongoing Gaia survey, as a number of the bright stars in the Rosette Nebula are part of the survey.

-Applying this data to our models gave us new understanding of the roles individual stars play in the Rosette Nebula.
-Next we’ll look at the many other similar objects in our Galaxy and see if we can figure out their shape as well.”
+Applying this data to our models gave us a new understanding of the roles individual stars play in the Rosette Nebula.
+Next, we’ll look at the many other similar objects in our Galaxy and see if we can figure out their shape as well.”